MarcoZufferli/marcozufferli.github.io/content/about.md

 title = 'About'
 +++

 Ciao!
-I started this blog to share my thoughts and with the hope of helping someone to understand this crazy world of offensive security, just a little bit better.
+I started this blog to share my thoughts & with the hope of helping someone to understand this crazy world of offensive security just a little bit better.